surfacesyntacticud/guidelines/content/_index.md

 # SUD Guidelines

-The instruction for the annotation are organized by section, from general to exceptionnal case.
+The instructions for the annotation are organized by section, from general to exceptionnal case.
 You can find in this section the universal SUD guidelines.

 You will find informations about :
 - some features